UFC 261: Usman vs. Masvidal 2 | Event Profile, Full Results & Legacy

 The Build-Up

 The co-main saw Zhang Weili defending the strawweight title against Rose Namajunas.
-Zhang was 21-1 and on a 21-fight win streak; she had defended the title successfully in a Fight of the Year against Joanna Jedrzejczyk at UFC 248 in March 2020.
-Namajunas, the former champion, had lost the title to Jessica Andrade by KO at UFC 237 in May 2019 and was fighting for the chance to reclaim what she had lost.
+Zhang was 21-1 and on a 21-fight win streak; she had defended the title in a Fight of the Year against Joanna Jedrzejczyk at UFC 248.
+Namajunas, the former champion, had lost the title to Jessica Andrade at UFC 237 in May 2019.

 The third title fight was Valentina Shevchenko defending the women's flyweight title against Jessica Andrade, who had moved up from strawweight to challenge for a second title.
 Shevchenko was -700, the largest favourite of the card.